CHUAIXU9804/ai201-project1-unofficial-guide-starter/planning.md

      State your chunk size (in tokens or characters), overlap size, and explain why those numbers fit the structure of your documents.
-     A review-heavy corpus warrants different chunking than a long FAQ. -->
+     A review-heavy corpus warrants different chunking than a long FAQ. --> I would consider to chunk in token size, I'm considering fixed size chunk, or recursive chunking strategy

 **Chunk size:**

+~400 Tokens

 **Overlap:**

+~50-75 tokens

 **Reasoning:**

+Most of my documents or sources are reviews or comments that are formed in paragraph forms.
+I believe this size provides cleaner, more precise embedding and less off-topic noise per retrieval

 ---